appsup-dart/drft/README.md

 # DRFT - Dart Resource Framework Toolkit

+**DRFT** (pronounced "drift") stands for **Dart Resource Framework Toolkit**.
+The name "drift" refers to the concept of *infrastructure drift* - when your actual resources diverge from their desired state.
+DRFT helps you detect and correct this drift by comparing desired resources (defined in code) with actual resources (what exists in the system).

-**DRFT** (pronounced "drift") is an infrastructure-as-code toolkit written in Dart.
-It allows you to describe your infrastructure declaratively using Dart code, leveraging Dart's expressive syntax and type system.
+DRFT is a resource management framework written in Dart.
+It allows you to describe and manage resources declaratively using Dart code, leveraging Dart's expressive syntax and type system.

 ## Overview

-DRFT enables you to:
+DRFT is a framework for managing resources of any kind - from cloud infrastructure to project configuration, application setup, and more.
+It enables you to:

-- **Declare infrastructure** using clean, type-safe Dart code
+- **Declare resources** using clean, type-safe Dart code
-- **Compare states** between desired and actual infrastructure
+- **Compare states** between desired and actual resources
 - **Plan changes** before applying them
-- **Execute changes** to bring infrastructure to the desired state
+- **Execute changes** to bring resources to the desired state
-- **Manage state** to track infrastructure resources
+- **Manage state** to track your resources

+While DRFT excels at infrastructure-as-code (IaC) scenarios, it's designed to be a general-purpose resource management framework applicable to many different use cases.

 ## Project Structure